 Caul fat need not be limited to little packages.
 Because of its natural netting capabilities and the fact that the fat gradually melts and bastes as it cooks, it is ideal to wrap around a meatloaf, roulade, large meatballs, pâté, lean meats like loin of pork, organ meats such as kidneys, or even firm and meaty seafood, such as cod, monkfish, halibut, or sea scallops.
 Employing caul fat in this way is essentially a form of barding (for example, bacon-wrapped food) except that you won't need any toothpicks or kitchen twine: the caul will cling to the meat (and itself) all on its own, similar to plastic wrap.

 Small or medium size patties or small cylindrical bundles covered in caul fat are typically roasted, grilled, or sautéed.
 As the bundle cooks, like in the case of crépinettes, the caul fat melts away, adding moisture and flavor to the forcemeat and creating a nice little package at the same time.
 Try wrapping your favorite meatloaf or fish in caul fat before baking it, or make a different version of a delicious chateaubriand, wrapped in this flavorful fat.

 Where to Buy Caul Fat

 Finding caul fat can be a challenge.
-Your best bet is to inquire at a local butcher shop, especially if they do their own fabricating (a fancy word in butcher-ese that means "cutting up").
-They might not have any on hand, but if you put in a request, they may be able to save it for you.
-If you are unable to find caul fat at a local butcher shop, another option is to buy it online from specialty stores and butchers.
-You can store the frozen caul fat in the freezer until you are ready to use it.
+Your best bet is to inquire at a local butcher shop, especially if they do their own fabricating (breaking large pieces down into littler ones) and put in a request.
+If you are unable to find caul fat at a local butcher shop, another option is to buy it online.
+While you might have to get a fairly large amount of it, you can keep the excess caul fat in the freezer until you are ready to use it.